MAGI003769/SURF-Indoor-Localization-using-AutoEncoder/README.md

 ## Problems:
 1. In deep learning algorithm, the testing accuracy is much lower than training and validation.
 - ~~an strong relation between loss of AutoEncoder and final testing accuracy was observed.
-May be we should design a better AutoEncoder if necessary. ~~
+May be we should design a better AutoEncoder if necessary~~

 Solving: This problem mainly blames to the preprocessing of the data.
 In the data base, the non-detected APs are represented as 100 but it is much better to use -110.
 In addition, when scaling the original data, it is better to jointly scaling them rather than independently.